-It’s one of those dishes where there are so many bold flavors going on that it might seem complex, but this recipe is actually really easy and quick to make.
+It’s one of those dishes where there are so many bold flavors going on that it’s impossible not to love, but making it is pretty simple.

 How to Make Jambalaya:

-In a large and wide pan (I used a 5-qt braiser, but you can also use a large soup pot), soften the Cajun “holy trinity,” which is a combination of onion, bell pepper, and celery, with some oil, salt, and pepper:
+In a large and wide pan (I used a 5-qt braiser – affiliate, but you can also use a large soup pot), soften the Cajun “holy trinity,” which is a combination of onion, bell pepper, and celery, with some oil, salt, and pepper:

 Keep cooking for another 5 minutes, until the sausage renders its fat and flavor, and continues to cook the vegetables even more.